BTS’ Jungkook Under Investigation Following Traffic Accident

 Jungkook, one of the seven members of K-Pop group BTS, is under investigation by Seoul police.

 Over the weekend, the "A Brand New Day" singer was involved in a traffic accident after his Mercedes Benz crashed into a taxi in the Hannam district of Seoul, South Korea.
 Though no one was seriously hurt, both parties sustained minor bruises.
-Following the incident, the 22-year-old was questioned by police, where he admitted he caused the accident, his agency, Big Hit Entertainment, told BBC News.
+Following the incident, the 22-year-old was questioned by police, where he admitted he caused the accident, his agency, Big Hit Entertainment, tells E!
+News.

-"We once again apologize to the victim," his management said in a statement to the outlet.
+"We once again apologize to the victim," his management said in a statement.
 "And we also express apologies for causing concern to fans."

-The case has been considered minor, reports USA Today, as there was no human or property damage.
-A police officer in charge of traffic accidents said the case does not involve drunk driving.
+The case has been considered minor, as there was no human or property damage.
+A police officer in charge of traffic accidents said the case does not involve drunk driving, reports USA Today.
 Jungkook has since reached a settlement with the driver.

 This news comes just one day after BTS' big win at the MTV Europe Music Awards in Seville, Spain.